grafana/agent/docs/sources/flow/setup/configure/configure-linux.md

 ## Pass additional command-line flags

-By default, the Grafana Agent Flow service launches with the [run][] command, passing the following flags:
+By default, the Grafana Agent service launches with the [run][] command, passing the following flags:

 * `--storage.path=/var/lib/grafana-agent-flow`

-To pass additional command-line flags to the Grafana Agent Flow binary, perform the following steps:
+To pass additional command-line flags to the Grafana Agent binary, perform the following steps:

 1. Edit the environment file for the service: